 Implementing data encryption

-Data encryption is a fundamental strategy for protecting big data from unauthorized access.
+Data encryption is a fundamental strategy for protecting big data from unauthorised access.
 By encrypting data both at rest and in transit, businesses can mitigate the risk of data breaches and ensure the confidentiality and integrity of sensitive information.

 Strong encryption algorithms and key management practices should be implemented to enhance security further.

-Utilizing secure data storage solutions
+Utilising secure data storage solutions

 Employing technologies such as secure cloud storage, data classification, access controls, and data loss prevention systems can significantly enhance the security of stored data.
 Regular data backups and disaster recovery plans should also be in place to mitigate the risk of data loss.